nuotsu/sanitypress/README.md

 npm i sanity-plugin-dashboard-widget-netlify
 ```

+### 6. Customize the frontend

+Feel free to adjust styles and add more modules.

 ## Live Previews

 1. Create a new git branch (call it anything—e.g. `staging` or `preview`) and set an environment variable specific to that branch in your deployment service (Vercel or Netlify):